dblock/code.dblock.org/_posts/2014/2014-09-29-i-want-to-contribute-to-open-source-where-do-i-begin.markdown

 Your application could be less bloated with utility code.

 For example, pick a file from the _lib_ folder in your Ruby project and extract it into a gem.
-I’ve done it numerous times with [ruby-enum](https://github.com/dblock/ruby-enum) (Ruby), [ARTiledImageView](https://github.com/dblock/ARTiledImageView) (Objective-C) or [VMWareTasks](https://github.com/dblock/vmwaretasks) (C#).
+I've done it numerous times with [ruby-enum](https://github.com/dblock/ruby-enum) (Ruby), [ARTiledImageView](https://github.com/dblock/ARTiledImageView) (Objective-C) or [VMWareTasks](https://github.com/dblock/vmwaretasks) (C#).

-#### Step 4: Don’t bloat your application with non-business logic.
+#### Step 4: Don't bloat your application with non-business logic.

 Your application is bloated enough.
-Don’t add anything that’s not application-specific to it.
+Don't add anything that's not application-specific to it.

-That utility class you’re about to write?
-Don’t do it.
+That utility class you're about to write?
+Don't do it.
 Make it into an open-source library right away.
-It seems like more work, but think about it - you’re starting very small, so the test-code-rinse-and-repeat loop is really tight, you’ll be saving time.
+It seems like more work, but think about it - you're starting very small, so the test-code-rinse-and-repeat loop is really tight, you'll be saving time.
 Code will be more focused and have better interfaces, helping others on your team use it.
-You’ll have to document what you’re doing, saving future effort and helping your coworkers and maybe even other users of your library.
+You'll have to document what you're doing, saving future effort and helping your coworkers and maybe even other users of your library.

 #### Other Resources

-There’re other resources, groups, meet-ups and websites that help you find an open-source project to contribute to.
+There are other resources, groups, meet-ups and websites that help you find an open-source project to contribute to.
 These are all great!
 Please link to them in the comments.